 - robust pedagogy, instructional design and evaluation, from the world of professional training

-- an explicit link from environmental management to smart jobs that grow workforce skills and provide much-needed employment while improving the environment.
+- an explicit link between environmental management and smart jobs that grow workforce skills and provide much-needed employment while improving the environment.

 SECONDLY, THE ROLES.
 I make a distinction between the following roles:

-- Training Providers, who deliver the training that is just one of the seven key elements of effective programs.
+- Training Providers, the subject matter experts who who deliver the very specialized training that’s just one of the seven key elements of effective environmental training programs.
 They may be internal or external trainers, with more or less influence over the other key program elements.

 These are fluid roles: Program Advisers may also deliver training where they have the right skills, while Training Providers can help their employers or clients develop the success framework and also become Program Advisers if they are keen to do so.
 Program Managers may also become Program Advisers, or indeed Training Providers, if they want to.
 And, of course, Trainees can migrate into the process, too.